ballad89/sanitize-s3-objectkey/README.md

 # sanitize-s3-objectkey

-This project is pretty much a translation of [sanitize-s3-objectkey](https://github.com/Advanon/sanitize-s3-objectkey) npm package into clojure.
+This project is pretty much a translation of [sanitize-s3-objectkey](https://github.com/Advanon/sanitize-s3-objectkey) into clojure.

 ## Installation